lilimonroy/LaunchX/Ejercicio04a.md

 D:\User\LaunchX\NameOfVirtualEnviroment
 ```
 After open cmd screen, you can install Virtualven with the command `python -m venv env`.
-The next line is an approach of what your cmd screen looks at:
+The next line is an approach of what your cmd screen shows:
 ```
 D:\User\LaunchX\VirtualEnviroment>python -m venv env
 ```
-After you've given an enter nothing will happen on the CMD screen, however the environment is created in the chosen directory:
+After you've given an enter, nothing will happen on the CMD screen, however the environment is created in the chosen directory:

 ![Screenshot](https://res.cloudinary.com/gwenyver/image/upload/v1644208877/Github/Capture01_ruclfn.png)

 ### Activate the Virtual Enviroment ###

-To activate the environment, you must locate yourself in the folder with the name `bin` or `Scripts`
+To activate the virtual environment, you must locate yourself in the folder with the name `bin` or `Scripts`

 The next lines is what your cmd screen looks at:
 ```